 East Meets Watts (also released as Dynamite Brothers) is a 1974 film directed by Al Adamson.

-Larry Chin has sneaked into the United States via the port of San Francisco to search for his brother, who disappeared some time before.
+Larry Chin (Alan Tang) has sneaked into the United States via the port of San Francisco to search for his brother, who disappeared some time before.
 He crosses paths with Stud Brown, and they combine their efforts to intervene in a gang war, stop a flood of drugs into the ghetto (the Watts area of Los Angeles), keep one step ahead of a corrupt cop and find Larry's brother.
 The film combines elements of Blaxploitation and Martial Arts Movie styles.